unkcpz/unkcpz.github.io/content/post/2019-08-12-ele-nuc-energy.md

 ---
-title: "Step by step: electron-nuclear Energy in terms of density `n(r)`"
+title: "Step by step: electron-nuclear Energy in terms of density $n(r)$"
 date: '2019-08-12'
 categories:
     - note